Reasonable Suspicion Training: Preparing Your Supervisors for a Tough Situation

 If negative: the driver returns to duty.
 Document everything and retain the file.

-If positive: follow your return-to-duty procedures — SAP referral, removal from safety-sensitive functions, reporting to the Clearinghouse.
+If positive: follow your return-to-duty procedures — SAP (Substance Abuse Professional) referral, removal from safety-sensitive functions, reporting to the Clearinghouse (the FMCSA's online database that tracks CDL driver drug and alcohol violations).

 If you didn't test (because the window expired): document why testing didn't occur.
 This documentation is critical if the situation is ever questioned.